ensisoft/detonator/engine/README.md

 > builds.
 When the engine is built for WASM there are no libraries
 > but only a single WASM module.

-Because of the complications regarding transient dependencies the engine is built into a shared library with a binary interface that hides the engine implementation details from the host application.
+Because of the complications regarding transitive dependencies the engine is built into a shared library with a binary interface that hides the engine implementation details from the host application.
 In other words the host application doesn't need to depend on any of the internal details of the engine.
-However, there's a need to share some infrastructure level components such as the logging and threading systems.
+However, there's a need to share some infrastructure level components such as the logging and threading systems between the host application and the engine.

-The way this is solved is that the engine library also provides an interface for accessing infrastructure components that are built into the same library.
-This has no bearing on the logical engine component it is only to facilitate sharing of infrastructure level components without needing to add more shared libraries.
+The way this is solved is that the engine library also provides implementations for the infrastructure systems using pure virtual C++ interfaces.
+Using these pure C++ interfaces lets us isolate the host and library and decouples the host application from any implementation dependency.
+Note that this design has no bearing on the rest of the engine implementation and exists to facilitate sharing of infrastructure level components without needing to add more shared libraries. <br>

+In order to bootstrap the C++ object creation a C style interface is provided.
+The host application needs to use some runtime entry point resolution (dlsym or GetProcAddress) to query these functions and then call the function to create a C++ runtime infrastructure object.

 ```
 extern "C" DETONATOR_API void Detonator_CreateRuntime(interop::IRuntime**);
 extern "C" DETONATOR_API void Detonator_CreateFileLoaders(Detonator_Loaders* out);
 ```

-The se C entry points can then be used by the host application to interact with the runtime infrastructure while maintaining a strict binary firewall that helps use isolate the dependencies.

 ### Audio Subsystem